jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/label-has-associated-control.md

 }
 ```

-`htmlForAttributes`: is an array of strings that specify the attribute to check for an associated control.
-Default is `["htmlFor"]`.
 `labelComponents` is a list of custom React Component names that should be checked for an associated control.
 `labelAttributes` is a list of attributes to check on the label component and its children for a label.
 Use this if you have a custom component that uses a string passed on a prop to render an HTML `label`, for example.
 `controlComponents` is a list of custom React Components names that will output an input element.
 [Glob format](https://linuxhint.com/bash_globbing_tutorial/) is also supported for specifying names (e.g., `Label*` matches `LabelComponent` but not `CustomLabel`, `????Label` matches `LinkLabel` but not `CustomLabel`).